phc2017002/ICDAR_handwritten_notes/_pages/about.md

 <a name="Tran">David Tran, Alex Valtchanov, Keshav Ganapathy, Raymond Feng, Eric Slud, Micah Goldblum, and Tom Goldstein.
 An open review of OpenReview: A critical analysis of the machine learning conference review process. arXiv, 2020. </a>

-<a name="Lin">Hsuan-Tien Lin, Maria-Florina Balcan, Raia Hadsell, and Marc’Aurelio Ranzato.
-What we learned from NeurIPS 2020 reviewing process.
-Medium https://medium.com/@NeurIPSConf/what-we-learned-from-neurips-2020-reviewing-process-e24549eea38f, 2020. </a>

-<a name="Brow">Eryn Brown and Chris Woolston.
-Why science blogging still matters.
-Nature, 2018.</a>

-<a name="Halm">Paul R Halmos.
-Nicolas Bourbaki.
-Scientific American, 1957.<a>

-<a name="Bour">Nicolas Bourbaki.
-Elements of mathematics. Éditions Hermann, 1939.</a>